Stability properties of some particle filters: -stability of Feynman--Kac formulas and particle approximations

-$\;$\end{proof} \begin{rem} The $S$-kernels have previously been identified as playing a key role when analyzing stability properties of Feynman-Kac formulae and particle systems, see \citep{smc:the:DMG01}, albeit written in a slightly different form.
-From Definition \ref{def:h_functions} we have immediately that
+\upqed\end{pf} \begin{rem} The $S$-kernels have previously been identified as playing an important role when analyzing stability properties of Feynman--Kac formulas and particle systems; see \citet{smctheDMG01}, albeit written in a slightly different form.
+From Definition \ref{defhfunctions} we have immediately that